-Ease of use, customer support, and features are the top 3 reasons cited for customer satisfaction.
+Ease of use, great customer support, and robust features are the top 3 reasons cited for high customer satisfaction.

 Visit our blog to learn more about the main reasons why users either like or dislike their software.